Skip to main content

 Nursery Seedling Stock Descriptions

-The Wisconsin Reforestation Program nursery grades and sells trees by size class.
+The Wisconsin DNR’s Reforestation Program nursery grades and sells trees by age class.
 Trees are graded, using minimum size specification selected for each species, with the stem and root quality taken into consideration.
 Because of this, seedling size can be quite variable for some species.
 The minimum size for each species/age class is the smallest seedling deemed by reforestation staff to have a high probability of surviving and thriving after planting.
 In addition, some conifer, hardwood and shrub species are top-cut to approximately 14 inches in height to improve root-top ratios and facilitate shipping and handling.

 Definitions